garlab/akka-blockchain/README.md

 # Akka blockchain

-This is a sample project to modelise a minimum blockchain implementation with akka.
+This is a sample project to implement a minimum blockchain with akka.
 The blockchain impose a hash containing four leading zeros as proof of work.

 # Dependencies